Understanding the Discovery Phase in software development: Part 1

 Level A: Limited Discovery

-This format is ideal for preparing for agile development — instead of defining everything upfront, we create a foundation for initial iterations and future refinement.
+Ideal for small projects or early MVPs where the idea is formed but requirements are light.
+Instead of defining everything upfront, we create a foundation for initial iterations and future refinement.

 Level B: Extended Discovery